-Chantelle eventually arrived, too, and we all had a great night, but I did accidentally push Daan over the edge and received Dean in return.
-He evolved from the quiet sidekick into the androgynous lunatic who keep trying to kiss me and uttering his new catchphrase, “It’s only a little bit gay.”
+Chantelle eventually arrived too, and we all had a great night, but I did accidentally push Daan over the edge and received Dean in return.
+He evolved from the quiet sidekick into an androgynous lunatic who keep trying to kiss me and uttering his new catchphrase, “It’s only a little bit gay.”
 Fortunately, Ricardo kept him in check and an awesome night was had by all.

 Sunday, May 24, 2015

 Sunday was the official public holiday, thus almost nothing was open, however, the weather was great so we just checked out different parts of this cool city, one of which was the Cathedral of St. Martin (right).
 We never went inside, we just explored its immaculate gardens and admired the building, itself.

 Utrecht is an interesting place in that it is a very historic city, yet has embraced modern artwork and sculptures throughout.
 The origins of the city are as follows: